jparraporcar/bep20query/README.md

 steps to execute:

-- Obtain an API key in from Bscscan.
+- Obtain an API key from Bscscan.

 - Create a .env file and add the api key as string as follows:
   API_KEY: 'ObtainedKey'